-We all knew that automating workflows and acquiring tools that allow for remote work was the smart thing to do in terms of a business continuity and disaster recovery plan.
+We all knew that automating workflows and acquiring tools that allow for remote work was the smart thing to do.

 And through the experience of COVID-19 we have seen why.

-Now is the time for accounting and finance managers to use this newly gained wisdom to take the next step of implementing AP automation.
+Now is the time for accounting and finance managers to use this newly gained wisdom.

 You will save time and money, be more efficient and be prepared for the next unforeseen calamity.